 Develop professional development plans to set career goals based on self-assessment of strengths, interests and opportunities.

-Two field placement courses in semesters three and four offer real-world experience in your area of interest.
+Two field placement courses in Semesters 3 and 4 offer real-world experience in your area of interest.
 The placement is found by the student and can be paid or unpaid.

 At Humber, you will be part of more than fabrics and patterns, you will be part of the transformation of how the exciting fashion industry is run from the latest trends in business and style.
 Watch the timelapse video to see a window display created from start to finish.